 “And what is that?”
 I asked, partly suspecting the answer.

-“Yet, I sense some hesitation.”
-Helen observed astutely.
+“Yet, I sense some hesitation,” Helen observed correctly.

 “I understand.
-Take all the time you need David.”
-Helen answered calmly.
+Take all the time you require David,” Helen answered calmly.
 “I know how you must be feeling and can assure you this is not one of those situations.
 I will be here waiting once you have decided.”

-“Then, I can go back to my home?”
-I asked her, curious to hear her response.
+“Really...you mean...
+I can actually go back to my home?”
+I asked her, curious to hear her real response.

 “Of course.
-If you are ready, I will send you back to your bedroom.”
+If you are ready, I will send you back to your bedroom from which you came.”